AndreasChristensen89/cleaner-copenhagen/README.md

    * Quickly find contact page to ask questions/inquiries/give comments/recommendations

 ## Design choices
-* Overview
-    The aim is to provide easy-to-navigate pages that make it easy and clear to navigate around, with many links to the contact/join page.
+* Overview: The aim is to provide easy-to-navigate pages that make it easy and clear to navigate around, with many links to the contact/join page.
     Information should not be detailed but fast to read and understand, and straight to the point.

 ### Color Scheme